 This oven baked method produces perfect honey soy chicken thighs and legs with flavourful, crispy skin and a sticky glaze.
 No marinade necessary!
+Serve it with our Asian Noodle Salad for a delicious dinner.

 If you like this flavour packed oven baked chicken, try our other Asian chicken recipe!